 Being found guilty of domestic violence crimes can bring especially onerous consequences, including monetary fines, not to mention terms of incarceration.
 In addition, criminal records of this type can hinder career advancement, harm child custody arrangements, ruin personal relationships and jeopardize professional licenses.

 Therefore, it helps to obtain legal representation aimed at ensuring that all procedural requirements were followed in a given case and that the rights of the accused have been protected every step of the way.

-Because there are always two sides to every story, a Maryland domestic violence lawyer will take the time to understand the facts leading up to the event in question and explore every possible line of defense.
+Because there are always two sides to every story, a Maryland domestic violence attorney will take the time to understand the facts leading up to the event in question and explore every possible line of defense.

 Contact A Maryland Domestic Violence Attorney

-A Maryland domestic violence attorney is familiar with criminal code statutes used to prosecute defendants accused of alleged crimes against family members and intimate partners.
+A Maryland domestic violence lawyer is familiar with criminal code statutes used to prosecute defendants accused of alleged crimes against family members and intimate partners.
 With help from an attorney, defendants can develop a strategic and comprehensive approach to fighting charges while protecting their reputation and relationships.
-To learn more and to get help with your case, call now to speak with an experienced lawyer.
+To learn more and to get help with your case, call now.